Fisker puts U.S. workforce on furlough this week

 The automaker said it continues to seek an investor to help build its second model, the Atlantic plug-in hybrid.
 But the company has faced many challenges this month, including the abrupt resignation of its founder, Henrik Fisker, over “several major disagreements” with top management.

 Fisker’s efforts to find a strategic partner in China have also stalled in recent weeks.
-Fisker had held talks with two Chinese automakers, Zhejiang Geely Holding Group, the owner of Sweden’s Volvo, and Dongfeng Motor Group Co.
+Fisker had held talks with two Chinese automakers, Zhejiang Geely Holding Group, the owner of Sweden’s Volvo, and Dongfeng Motor Group Co (0489.HK).

 The company was founded in 2007 and drummed up about $1.2 billion in private financing.
 In 2009, Fisker also won a $529 million federal loan as part of an Obama administration program to spur advanced vehicle development.